What has caused the diversity of life on this planet?

 Do all fossils support evolution?
 No.

 However, not all fossils are treated equally.
-Those thought to support evolution got promoted without much scrutiny; those contradicting the theory were suppressed and denigrated.
+Those thought to support evolution were promoted without much scrutiny; those contradicting the theory were suppressed and denigrated.
 Sometimes, fossils were forged or pieced together from different species.

 The 1993 book “Forbidden Archeology: The Hidden History of the Human Race” by Michael A. Cremo and Richard L. Thompson gives a meticulous examination of the fossil records for and against human evolution.